 This report focuses on and organizes recommendations around several broad issues that are fundamental to improve the effectiveness of Pennsylvania’s Career and Technical Education (CTE) system for secondary students.
 These are:

 - Leadership and Governance

 - Regional and Local Coordination

 - Building Student and Parent Awareness About Career and Technical Education

 - Assuring CTE Opportunities for All Students

 - State Funding

-The recommendations in this report are intended to provoke discussion and action.
-The recommendations are all proposed with some specificity about “who” should do “what”.
-They are intended to assign responsibility and prompt the named entities or groups to take action soon.
+The recommendations in this report were intended to provoke discussion and action.
+The recommendations were proposed with some specificity about “who” should do “what”, intending to assign responsibility and prompt the named entities or groups to take action.

-Funding for the EPLC Career and Technical Education Project has been provided by:
+Funding for the EPLC Career and Technical Education Project was provided by: